storj/docs/src/pages/dcs/how-tos/hammerspace-integration-guide/index.md

 To integrate Storj with Hammerspace, you will need to create S3 credentials in Storj and add them within Hammerspace.
 Veeam uses a wizard to guide users in adding S3-compatible cloud storage.

-## Requirements
+### Requirements

-*   An active Storj account
+*   To begin, you will need to create a Storj account.&#x20;

+*   Navigate to <https://us1.storj.io/signup?partner=hammerspace> to sign up, or log in <https://storj.io/login> if you already have an account.

-*   A bucket for Hammerspace in your Storj instance
+*   A bucket for Hammerspace in your Storj instance.

-*   An working Hammerspace environment
+*   A working Hammerspace environment.

 Schedule a Hammerspace [demo](https://hammerspace.com/hammerspace-software/), or [contact](https://hammerspace.com/contact-us/) the Hammerspace team.